MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 For this reason, fibromyalgia is considered to stem from alterations in pain and sensory processing of the central nervous system.
 This seems to cause a disorder of pain regulation.

-Anxiety and depression are commonly associated with fibromyalgia, and some studies suggest a major role in the stress response and neuroendocrine abnormalities.
+Anxiety and depression3 are commonly associated with fibromyalgia, and some studies suggest a major role in the stress response and neuroendocrine abnormalities.

-Some studies have shown a genetic predisposition for fibromyalgia though there is no evidence of a definitive gene.
-However, fibromyalgia appears to be characterized by a hypomethylated DNA pattern, specifically in genes involved in the stress response, DNA repair, autonomic system response, and subcortical neuronal abnormalities.
+Some studies have shown a genetic predisposition for fibromyalgia4 though there is no evidence of a definitive gene.
+However, fibromyalgia appears to be characterized by a hypomethylated DNA pattern5, specifically in genes involved in the stress response, DNA repair, autonomic system response, and subcortical neuronal abnormalities.

-It has also been found that genetic variants and inheritance mechanisms in pain-related genes contribute to 50% in the development of chronic pain, which indicates a correlation between genetic variants and pain response.
+It has also been found that genetic variants and inheritance mechanisms in pain-related genes contribute to 50% in the development of chronic pain6, which indicates a correlation between genetic variants and pain response.

 Is There a Connection Between MTHFR and Fibromyalgia?